 Figure 9.
 3D-printed unibody electric bike (Source: Superstrata)

 There is a trend in the transportation industry for larger vehicles.
 Whether it’s busses, trains, or articulated trucks, the idea is simple; carry more cargo.
 The challenge is to find ways to safely carry greater loads while saving fuel and reducing environmental impact.
 Composites offer impressive answers to this challenge.

-With growing sustainable trends in EV, Arrival has shown how the use of composites materials in their body panel can help reduce the factory footprint while keeping the production rate really high.
+With growing sustainable trends in Electric Vehicles (EVs), Arrival has shown how the use of composite materials in their body panel can help reduce the factory footprint while keeping the production rate really high.